smartinternz02/SI-GuidedProject-4597-1626951149/README.md

 # NOTE:
 Location for IBM Watson and the ML services is set to Dallas.
 While uploading datasets to IBM Watson Studio, ensure that the files are zipped.
+When working with the flask-based application, ensure that a folder (initially empty) named 'uploads' exists.